Path-Check/universal-verifier-app/README.md

 # Development Overview

-This is a React Native app version >61.5
+This is a React Native app version >61.5.

-## Requirements

-- Git
-- NVM
-- Node (10.1 or newer)
-- Yarn
-- Watchman
-- OpenJDK (for Android building and installing)
-- Android Studio (SDK, AVD)
-- CocoaPods (Required for installing iOS dependencies)
-- XCode (for iOS Dev)
-- ios-deploy (installing your app on a physical device with the CLI)
+## New to React Native?

+Folow the [ReactNative CLI QuickStart steps](https://reactnative.dev/docs/environment-setup) for both Android and iOS.

 ## Running